The pros and cons of year-round school

 "During summer break, kids are getting all sorts of experiences they wouldn't get in school," Lloyd says.
 "Summer is a great supplement to what your child is getting in school.
 If they're in year-round school your child will miss out on those experiences."

-Is it right for your family?
+Is year-round school right for your family?

 Deciding whether or not you send your child to year-round school is a very personal decision.
 Here are a steps to take before making your final decision: